These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 Las Coloradas (literally meaning The Blush) are the famous Mexico pink lakes in Yucatan.

-These naturally-occurring pink lakes gained popularity after a viral Instagram photo a few years back, but because of their remote location, remain an off the beaten path Yucatan destination.
+These naturally-occurring pink lakes gained popularity after a viral Instagram photo a few years back, but because of their remote location, they remain an off-the-beaten-path Yucatan destination.

 For this reason, the best way to visit is by booking a tour of Las Coloradas, with two options listed below.